somnambulist-tech/web-api-skeleton/readme.md

 __Note:__ to use the latest version add `dev-master` as the last argument when creating a project.
 This will checkout and use the current master version, instead of a tagged release.

+Alternatively if using `Project Manager` with the default templates: `spm new:service <service_name> api` or without the service name/template to use the wizard.

 ### Recommended First Steps